From Grain to Plate — How Our Pasta is made

 The Nüdle tradition goes back more than 4 centuries in Alsace.

-These rich, free-range egg noodles are made like fresh pasta, giving them exceptional taste, a lovely creamy yellow color and a rustic, lightly floured appearance.
+The Nüdle tradition in Alsace spans over four centuries.
+These rich egg noodles are crafted much like fresh pasta, delivering exceptional flavor, a creamy yellow hue, and a rustic, lightly floured finish.

 Thin and tasty noodles in the shape of nests